Window Frame Painters in Bath

 Casement Window Frame Painting

 Casement frames, both timber and metal, respond well to proper preparation.
-We sand back loose or flaking paint, spot prime any bare or corroded areas, and apply undercoat before the finish coat.
+Your decorator sands back loose or flaking paint, spot primes any bare or corroded areas, and applies undercoat before the finish coat.

 Hinges and ironmongery are masked or removed where needed.
 This keeps hardware free of paint and ensures the frame opens and closes cleanly.
 For properties needing both window frames and a front door attended to, see our front door painting page.